 Sell your property at the right time

-Once a buyer has been found, and you agree to the terms of the sale, congratulations!
+Once a buyer has been found, and you agree to the terms of the sale, the appraisal is completed, and the closing takes place, congratulations!
 You’ve completed your first home flip!

 At DFW Hard Money, we work with you to provide hard money lending fast and with clear terms and conditions.
 To get started, contact us today with your property in mind and we can help get the process started!